nearform/mira/docs/config/README.md

 ## Developer config

-To enable custom config modifications for developers working in the team, Mira expect a `config/dev.json` file to be created.
+To enable custom config modifications for developers working in the same team, Mira expects a `config/dev.json` file to be created.

 __Note:__ This file should not by tracked in GIT.

-Whenever `config/dev.json` file is created and available in the runtime, contents of the `config/default.json` are going to be overridden in a shallow way.
-It means only top level properties are merged.
-The method used for this purpose can be compared to [Object.assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) for better understanding.
+Whenever a `config/dev.json` file is created and available at runtime, the contents of the `config/default.json` will be overridden in a shallow way.
+It means only the top-level properties are merged.
+The method used is comparable to [Object.assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign).